-Undergraduate CVPA majors in the School of Art and the Dewberry School of Music lead into certain master's degree programs-art education (MAT) with licensure, graphic design (MA), and music performance (MM).
-Any bachelor's degree at Mason can lead to an accelerated master of arts (MA) in arts management.
+Undergraduate CVPA majors in the School of Art and the Dewberry School of Music lead into certain master's degree programs-in art education with licensure (MAT), graphic design (MA), and music performance (MM).
+Any bachelor's degree at George Mason can lead to an accelerated master of arts (MA) in arts management.
 See cvpa.gmu.edu/academics/accelerated-programs for full details.

-★ cvpa.gmu.edu 2 703-993-5572
+A cvpa.gmu.edu 703-993-5572